Table of Contents

 Individuals are accessed upon enrollment and receive a customized plan of services.
 Waiver participants may receive any of the following benefits:

-One can learn more about or apply for the Elderly Waiver by contacting their long-term care consultant in their county health office.
+One can learn more about or apply for the Elderly Waiver by clicking here or contacting their long-term care consultant in their county health office.
 Use the state directory of county and tribal health offices here.
 Or, seniors can consult the FAQs on this page to find links to the paper application for Medical Services.